stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   store slot), so it can be modified and sent without affecting the source.
   This is the canonical way to "send a modified copy of the incoming message", e.g. `let copy = midi.clone(msg); midi.setChannel(copy, 5); midiOut.send(copy);`
-  Note: NRPN state is not copied — a clone of an NRPN handle is a single plain message, not a chained quad.
+  Note: NRPN/14-bit-CC chain state is not copied — a clone of an NRPN or `createCc14bit()` handle is a single plain message, not a chained group.
 - `midi.createNRPN()` → 4 chained handles (param LSB/MSB + value LSB/MSB),
   used only with `midi.setNRPN`.
+- `midi.createCc14bit()` → 2 chained handles (value MSB at CC `cc`, value LSB
+  at CC `cc + 32`), used only with `midi.setCc14bit`; the pair is sent atomically — a receiver never sees the MSB without its LSB.
 - Getters: `getChannel(msg)` (1-based; `-1` for realtime/SysEx messages —
   clock, start/stop/continue, SysEx framing — which have no channel), `getChanPressure(msg)`, `getNote(msg)`,